 Provides an introduction to the process of creating theatrical costumes, through a study of clothing style, historically and across cultures.
 Includes character and script analysis, conceptualization, patterning, and construction techniques.
 Sewing techniques and rendering skills are taught and exercised.
-Fulfills core curriculum Arts Requirement.
-1 unit production costume lab required concurrent with class
+Fulfills the Core Curriculum Visual and Performing Arts Requirement.